Oscar-Ivs/mintkit-hub/README.md

   - _Fix_: Removed the `Clear` checkbox from the user-facing templates for both image fields and simplified the behaviour: uploading a new file replaces the current image; leaving the field empty keeps the existing image.
 All helper text referring to “ticking Clear” was removed to match the new behaviour.
 (If a hard delete is ever needed, it can be done via the admin interface.)

+**Storefront cards not saving or appearing in Preview/public page**

+  - _Cause_: The inline formset for featured storefront cards originally showed all three card slots at once and treated the image URL and buy URL as required.
+If a user typed only a card title in “Card 2” or “Card 3” and clicked “Save storefront”, Django considered the row “changed” but invalid, so the formset failed validation.
+The user only saw a generic red error banner and no cards appeared in the Preview or on the public storefront.

+  - _Fix_: Updated the storefront cards to use an inline formset with `extra=1` and `max_num=3`, so new slots appear only after the previous card is saved (Card 1 → Card 2 → Card 3).
+The `StorefrontCardForm` now treats `image_url` and `buy_url` as optional at the form level, allowing a card to be saved with just a title and optional text.
+Empty or unused card slots can be removed via the “Remove this card from your storefront” checkbox.
+Once saved, all active cards appear in both the dashboard Preview and on the public storefront page.

 </details>